joel8800/AdventOfCode2015/README.md

 # Advent of Code 2015
 - My attempt to catch up on all the Advents of Code.
-I'm starting this in 2023
+- Starting this project in winter 2023.
 ## Progress: ![Progress](https://progress-bar.dev/21/?scale=50&title=StarsCollected&width=400&suffix=/50)
 | Day | Status | Source | Solution Description |
  | - | - | - | - |